-\subsection{Relation between the two averages}
+\subsection{Relation between the Two Averages}

-The distribution $P_0(\vec w, t)$ has appeared in \cite{Ipsen_2016} studying the dynamics of the so-called isotropic Brownian motion In contrast, the expression for $P(\vec w, t)$ has the extra factor $\sum_\alpha e^{w_\alpha}$, whose origin can be traced back to Born's rule, expressing (up to an irrelevant normalization) the probability in Eq.~\eqref{eq:rhoa} as $p_\aaa \propto \sum_\alpha e^{w_\alpha}$.
+The distribution $P_0(\vec w, t)$ has appeared in~\cite{Ipsen_2016, Mergny_2021} in studying the dynamics of the so-called isotropic Brownian motion in the context of May-Wigner instability.
+In contrast, the expression for $P(\vec w, t)$ has the extra factor $\sum_\alpha e^{w_\alpha}$, whose origin can be traced back to Born's rule, expressing (up to an irrelevant normalization) the probability in Equation~\eqref{eq:rhoa} as $p_\aaa \propto \sum_\alpha e^{w_\alpha}$.
 It is useful to identify the

-where $\tilde\rho$ is the unnormalized density matrix introduced in Eq.~\eqref{eq:rhoa}.
-In analogy with other problems of multiplicative process involving random matrices~\cite{derrida_singular_1983,bouchard_rigorous_1986,ipsen_products_2015,haake1991quantum}, we will refer to the variables $w_\alpha$ as the Lyapunov exponents.
-In the following, consistent with the definition in Eq.~\eqref{eq:forcemeas}, we will add a subscript $0$ to the averages computed with $P_0$, with the general relation.
+where $\tilde\rho$ is the unnormalized density matrix introduced in Equation~\eqref{eq:rhoa}.
+In analogy with other problems of a multiplicative process involving random matrices~\cite{derrida_singular_1983,bouchard_rigorous_1986,ipsen_products_2015,haake1991quantum}, we will refer to the variables $w_\alpha$ as the Lyapunov exponents.
+In the following, consistent with the definition in Equation~\eqref{eq:forcemeas}, we will add a subscript $0$ to the averages computed with $P_0$, with the general relation

 for an arbitrary function $F(\vec w)$.
-For instance for the Renyi's entropies, we can write
+For instance, for the Renyi's entropies we can write the following: